-- Inspect the gasket it to ensure is undamaged. - Do NOT strike, slam or scratch glass. - Do NOT operate appliance with glass assembly removed.
+- Inspect the gasket to ensure it is undamaged. - Do NOT strike, slam or scratch glass. - Do NOT operate appliance with glass assembly removed.

 12. Door Latch Inspection

 - Frequency: Prior to heating season - By: Homeowner

 The door latch is non-adjustable but the gasket between the glass and firebox should be inspected periodically to make sure there is a good seal.